The Census Campaign 2011

 Apart from the inaccuracy of the Census data collected on religious affiliation, there are real, practical problems with the use of such data.
 The Census data on religion says nothing about the actual religious practice, involvement, belief or belonging of the population – and as we have seen, measuring any of these finds significantly higher numbers in the ‘None’ camp.
 However, central and local governments use the data in resource allocation and for targeting equality initiatives.
 In the past, the large percentage of the population designated as ‘Christian’ in Census data has been used in a variety of ways, such as to justify the continuing presence of Bishops in the House of Lords, to justify the state-funding of ‘faith’ schools (and their expansion), to justify and increase religious broadcasting and to exclude the voices of humanists in parliament and elsewhere.

-Before the 2011 Census was conducted, we made a detailed submission and a supplementary submission to the House of Commons Public Administration Select Committee (PASC) on the problems with the Census question on religion proposed for the 2011 Census.
+Before the 2011 Census was conducted, we responded to ONS consultations on the question, and made a detailed submission and a supplementary submission to the House of Commons Public Administration Select Committee on the problems with the Census question on religion proposed for the 2011 Census.
 In a series of meetings with the Office for National Statistics, we also pressed for a replacement question which would have genuinely measured religious affiliation in the UK, either by being a more open question or by being two-part (ie a.
 Do you see yourself as belonging to any particular religion Yes/No b.
 If so, which?).
+As outlined above, we received assurances that the results of the question would be presented in a well-caveated way, although these recommendations were later subtly dropped and in the event no such caveats were included.

 We would like to know of any difficulties created by data from the 2011 Census.
 So you can help by looking out for information in your locality which justifies ‘faith-based’ practices by public bodies based on Census results.
 Examples of this may include making funding decisions using this data or changes in service delivery or justifying the allocation of resources on the basis of census data on religion.
 If you have any pertinent examples, please let us know so that we can build up evidence showing the misuse of the data, and challenge those using the data incorrectly.

-You can also support the BHA’s campaigns by becoming a member.
+You can also support our campaigns by becoming a member.
 Campaigns cost money – quite a lot of money – and we need your financial support.
-Instead, or in addition, you can make a donation to the BHA.
+Instead, or in addition, you can make a donation.